mehrad77/Chista/readme.txt

 == Copyright ==

-Nimanus WordPress Theme, Copyleft 2018 Mehrad.js.org
+Chista WordPress Theme, Copyleft 2018 Mehrad.js.org
-Nimanus is distributed under the terms of the GNU GPL
+Chista is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by